 Dr Amy Farndale is a member of UniSA's Centre for Research in Education and Social Inclusion (CRESI).
-Under her academic title of Early Childhood Language and Literacy Lecturer, she is a researcher, course coordinator, and tutor within the literacy and early childhood teams at UniSA.
-Amy is also a PhD and Masters research supervisor and is a member of several research TEAMs investigating Family Multiliteracies and Emotional Wellbeing in Early Childhood Settings in 2021-25.
+Under her academic title of Early Childhood Language and Literacy Lecturer, she is a researcher, course coordinator, and tutor within the literacy/English and early childhood teams specialising in cultural, linguistic and communicative diversity at UniSA.
+Amy is also a PhD and Masters research supervisor and is a member of several research teams investigating Family Multiliteracies and Emotional Wellbeing in Early Childhood Settings.

 Research Record